helderpinto/AzureOptimizationEngine/README.md

 # Azure Optimization Engine

-The Azure Optimization Engine is an extensible solution designed to generate optimization recommendations for your Azure environment.
+The Azure Optimization Engine (AOE) is an extensible solution designed to generate optimization recommendations for your Azure environment.
 See it like a fully customizable Azure Advisor.
 Actually, the first recommendations use-case covered by this tool was augmenting Azure Advisor Cost recommendations, particularly Virtual Machine right-sizing, with a confidence score based on VM metrics and properties.
 Other recommendations can be easily added/augmented with this tool, not only for cost optimization but also for security, high availability and other areas.

 It is highly recommended that you read the whole blog series dedicated to this project, starting [here](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/augmenting-azure-advisor-cost-recommendations-for-automated/ba-p/1339298).
 You'll find all the information needed to correctly set up the whole environment.